 Participants in the Granada program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and a language class as a fourth course, either Spanish or Arabic.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
 Arabic language sections are offered as an option only when a threshold number of students express interest.
 Otherwise, students will take Spanish as their fourth class, offered at the beginning, intermediate, or advanced level.
 The language courses in Granada are not keyed to Chicago’s Spanish or Arabic language sequences.
 Course titles, units of credit, and grades are placed on the College transcript.

 Spring tuition: as set by the Bursar’s Office

 Study abroad administrative fee: $675

 Granada program fee: $4,975

 |Program fee includes:||Out-of-pocket expenses include:|